California Paid Family Leave &

 Q: What constitutes a serious health condition for the purposes of Paid Family Leave?

-Q: A Nurse Practitioner or Physician Assistant is treating my care recipient.
-Can the treating Nurse Practitioner or Physician Assistant certify my claim for Paid Family Leave Benefits?
+Q: Can a treating Nurse Practitioner or Physician Assistant certify a claim for Paid Family Leave Benefits?

 A: Yes.
 A Nurse Practitioner or Physician Assistant can certify for all medical conditions within their scope of practice after they have performed a physical examination and collaborated with a physician and/or surgeon.

-Q: I have accrued employer-provided sick leave, vacation time, and/or PTO.
-Do I have to take this leave before becoming eligible for and/or applying for Paid Family Leave?
+Q: Do I have to take accrued employer-provided sick leave, vacation time, and/or PTO leave before becoming eligible for and/or applying for Paid Family Leave?

 A: Maybe.
 Your employer may require you to take up to two weeks of unused vacation leave and/or PTO before receiving Paid Family Leave (PFL) benefits, but you should check with your human resources department first, since all employers are different.
 That said, your employer cannot require you to use sick leave before receiving PFL benefits.